-Oak Academy supports remote learning for a number of reasons: The Oak Academy lessons are in-line with our teaching ethos - they encourage the use of retrieval practice, explicit teaching with high quality modelling, and the use of deliberate practice.
-The online lessons are free to all and offer a recorded taught session so that the children can access physical teaching from a teacher and then access work relating to that lesson within the same website.
+Oak Academy supports remote learning for a number of reasons: The Oak Academy lessons are in-line with our teaching ethos - they encourage the use of retrieval practice, explicit teaching with high quality modelling, and the use of deliberate

 MS Teams will support school in offering true online learning with the opportunity for the children to communicate with their teacher through live video.
 Often this will be used so children can 'drop-in' to receive further support after accessing the prepared resources (e.g. Loom presentations) or Oak Academy resources.